Sign up for our Deals newsletter

 Sign upBy clicking a retailer link you consent to third-party cookies that track your onward journey.
 This enables W? to receive an affiliate commission if you make a purchase, which supports our mission to be the UK's consumer champion.

-The Asus ROG Xbox Ally and Ally X have finally been revealed after several years of speculation – hitting shelves in the UK by the end of the year.
+The Asus ROG Xbox Ally and Ally X have finally hit shelves in the UK – here's where you can find stock and the best bargains.

 Handheld PCs have exploded in popularity since devices such as the Steam Deck launched a few years ago.
-Now, Microsoft has teamed up with Asus to create an Xbox-focused handheld.
+Now, Microsoft has teamed up with Asus to release this Xbox-focused handheld.

 The first thing to know is that these handhelds aren't being made by Microsoft, as Xboxes are.
 Instead, they're made by computer and electronics manufacturer Asus.
 It's had experience making handheld PCs before, with its own ROG Ally system: a battery-operated gaming handheld that runs Windows and is targeted towards gaming on the go.